DRUMMER RYAN O’KEEFE

-Capital unfortunately had a bit of a cash problem and they merged with Virgin but we were fortunate enough to get our album back and continue on with Roadrunner.
-You know, we could have been really screwed
+Unfortunately, Capital had a bit of a cash problem and terged with Virgin, but we were fortunate enough to get our album back and continue on with Roadrunner.
+You know, we could have been really screwed.

 And when you moved to Roadrunner you still have a same deal?